Salome (disciple): Sainthood

 Saint Salome is commemorated in the Eastern Orthodox Church on the Sunday of the Myrrhbearers, i.e., the third Sunday of Pascha (Easter), and on 3 August.

-Her feast day in the Latin liturgical rites of the Catholic Church is 24 April or 22 October.
+Her feast day in the Latin liturgical rites of the Catholic Church is 24 April.

+She is commemorated in The Episcopal Church on 3 August, as listed in Lesser Feasts and Fasts 2022 as: "Joanna, Mary, and Salome, Myrrh-Bearing Women."

 In the Calendar of Saints of the Lutheran Church–Missouri Synod, her feast is on 3 August with Joanna and Mary.

 In art, she is often portrayed with the Holy Family in paintings of the Holy Kinship.
 She is also portrayed holding a thurible as a symbol of her sacrifice and faith in Jesus Christ.

 Legend of Saint Anne's three husbands

 According to a legend propounded by Haymo of Auxerre in the mid-9th century, but rejected by the Council of Trent, Saint Anne had, by different husbands, three daughters, all of whom bore the name Mary and who are referred to as the Three Marys: